Entanglement dynamics in $\kappa$-deformed spacetime: Entanglement dynamics of two atoms without the environment-induced interatomic interaction

-From the above analysis, we can find that, in the presence of the centripetal acceleration, the entanglement generation of two-atom system behaves quite differently in $\kappa$-deformed spacetime and Minkowski spacetime.
-Therefore, an interesting issue arises: in which parameter regions we can discriminate these two universes concerned.
-In Fig.~\ref{circularly5}, we show detailedly the parameter regions of the centripetal acceleration and interatomic separation where the entanglement can/cannot be generated in $\kappa$-deformed spacetime and Minkowski spacetime.
-It is found that there exists different regions which indicate different properties of entanglement in these two universes.
-We can see from this diagram that the two atoms could get entangled only in some special regime of the centripetal acceleration and interatomic separation.
-There exists upper bounds of centripetal acceleration and interatomic separation larger than which entanglement cannot be generated.
-Another fact shown in Fig.~\ref{circularly5} is that the possible region of entanglement generation for two atoms in $\kappa$-deformed spacetime with a LDP does not completely overlap with that for two atoms in Minkowski spacetime.
-Thus, using the difference properties of entanglement generation as a criterion, one can in principle distinguish these two universes.
+From the previously presented analysis, we find that, in the presence of centripetal acceleration, the entanglement generation for the two-atom system behaves differently in $\kappa$-deformed and Minkowski spacetimes.
+Therefore, an interesting issue arises: In which parameter regions can we discriminate these two universes concerned?
+In Fig.~\ref{circularly5}, we show in detail the parameter regions of the centripetal acceleration and interatomic separation where the entanglement can/cannot be generated in $\kappa$-deformed and Minkowski spacetimes.
+Notably, there exist different regions that indicate different properties of entanglement in these two universes.
+We infer from this diagram that the two atoms could get entangled only in some special regime of centripetal acceleration and interatomic separation.
+There exist upper bounds of centripetal acceleration and interatomic separation larger than which entanglement cannot be generated.
+Another fact shown in Fig.~\ref{circularly5} is that the possible region of entanglement generation for the two atoms in $\kappa$-deformed spacetime with an LDP does not completely overlap with that for the two atoms in Minkowski spacetime.
+Thus, using the different properties of entanglement generation as a criterion, one can, in principle, distinguish these two universes.
+Now, we estimate the order of magnitude.
+Taking hydrogen atoms as an example, we choose $\omega \sim 10^{15}s^{-1}$, $c\sim10^8m/s$, $\kappa\sim 1000\omega/c= 10^{10} m^{-1}$, and the centripetal acceleration $a\sim1.35 c\omega \;m/s^2=1.35\times10^{23} m/s^2$; thus, the accuracy of quantum entanglement estimation only need to reach $10^{-3}$ to distinguish the $\kappa$-deformed spacetime from the Minkowski spacetime.
+As reported in Ref.~\cite{Harikumar2011}, with the experimental data, the most optimistic bound on the spacetime deformation parameter is $\kappa>10^{12}\omega/c=10^{19} m^{-1}$.
+Thus, in future experimental setups, we take the centripetal acceleration $a\sim1.3430005 c\omega \;m/s^2=1.3430005\times10^{23} m/s^2$, $L\sim 0.7703 c/\omega=0.7703\times10^{-7} m$, and $\kappa\sim10^{12}\omega/c=10^{19} m^{-1}$.
+In this case, the entanglement in $\kappa$-deformed spacetime is $C(\rho)\sim 10^{-7}$, while the entanglement in Minkowski spacetime is zero; hence, we can distinguish these two spacetimes.
+Moreover, if the accuracy of quantum entanglement estimation can reach higher precision, such as $10^{-8}$, then, in future experimental setups, the bound of the deformation parameter can be improved to $\kappa\sim 10^{15}\omega/c= 10^{22} m^{-1}$.